 The Tathagata’s Nirvana is where it is recognised that there is nothing but what is seen of Mind itself.
 It is where, recognising the nature of one’s own mind, one does not hold onto the dualisms of discrimination.
 It is where there is no more craving or grasping, no more attachment to external things.
 Nirvana is where one is finally free of the citta, manas and manovijnana.
 It is where logical measurements are not seized upon, as one realises that they do not arise.
 It is where one is indifferent to the idea of truth because of its causing confusion.
-It is where, by the attainment of the exalted Dharma that lies within the inmost recesses of one’s being, the twofold egos are seen as nonexistent, the twofold passions have subsided and the twofold hindrances are cast off.
-It is where the stages of Bodhisattvahood are passed, one after another, until the stage of Tathagatahood is attained, in which all of the samadhis beginning with the mayopama are realised.
+It is where, by the attainment of the exalted Dharma which lies within the inmost recesses of one’s being, the twofold egos are seen as nonexistent, the twofold passions have subsided and the twofold hindrances are cast off.
+It is where the stages of Bodhisattvahood are passed, one after another, until the stage of Tathagatahood is attained, in which all of the samadhis, beginning with the mayopama, are realised.
 (Suzuki, 1932, p.
 184)

 Those who see into No-thought have their senses cleansed of defilements.
 Those who see into No-thought are moving towards Buddha-wisdom.
 Those who see into No-thought are known to be with the Dharma.
 Those who see into No-thought are furnished at once with merits as numerous as the sands of the Ganges.
 Those who see into No-thought are able to create all kinds of things.
 Those who see into No-thought embrace all things within themselves.

-A person who has a most decided realization remains immovable like a diamond, and, having seen into No-thought, remains in perfect quietude even if being cut to pieces by a forest of swords in the midst of battle.
+A person who has a most decided realization remains immovable, like a diamond, and having seen into No-thought remains in perfect quietude even if being cut to pieces by a forest of swords in the midst of battle.
 Even if greeted by Buddhas as numerous as the sands of the Ganges, not a thought of happiness is stirred in the mind.
 Even if beings as numerous as the sands of the Ganges are destroyed all at once, not a thought of grief is stirred in the mind.
 For this strong-willed being has attained Sunyata and Samacittata.
 (Suzuki, 1971, p.
 39)

 The time will come when your mind will suddenly come to a stop like an old rat who finds itself cornered.
 Then there will be a plunging into the unknown with the cry, “Ah, this!”
 When this cry is uttered you have discovered yourself.
 You find at the same time that all the teachings of the ancient worthies expounded in the Buddhist Tripitaka, the Taoist scriptures and the Confucian classics are no more than commentaries upon your own sudden cry, “Ah, this!”
 (Suzuki, 1953, p.
 102)